 - General Speech Communication: COMM 4340.
 Students must develop a training program in interpersonal communication targeted for specific clients.
 The programs include research extending the theories and skills learned in the emphasis. - Public Relations: COMM 4230.
-Students must select an organization, define a public relations problem facing that organization, and design a public relations program to solve the problem, including research needed, construction of a public relations plan, implementation steps, communication of the plan, and evaluation of the plan's success. - Organizational Communication: COMM 4420.
-Students must conduct a communication audit for an area business or non-profit entity, report to the entity on the audit, and write a summary report with an oral presentation given during the course.
+Students must select an organization, define a public relations problem facing that organization, and design a public relations program to solve the problem, including research needed, construction of a public relations plan, implementation steps, communication of the plan, and evaluation of the plan's success. - Organizational Communication: COMM 4420 and COMM 4440.
+In COMM 4420, students must conduct a communication audit for an area business or non-profit entity, report to the entity on the audit, write a summary report, and give an oral presentation in the course.
+In COMM 4440, students must develop a workshop on a topic relevant to intercultural communication and deliver the workshop to an area business or non-profit entity. - Students must pass an exit examination during their final year, assessing their mastery of concepts and practices taught in Area F and Senior Core courses.